CADViewer/cadviewer-testapp-react-01/README.md

 3: All structures for file-conversion, sample drawings, redlines, etc.

-4: /src/index.js invokes helper script documents two samples:
+4: cadviewer-testapp-react-01/src/index.js invokes helper script documents two samples:

+simple comment/uncomment relevant parts of this script file ***index.js*** to run either sample 4a or 4b below:

 4a: General sample: